 Firstly, an E-1 visa is available only for nationals of a country with which the U.S. has established a treaty of commerce and navigation, and once approved, an E-1 visa holder is eligibility to enter the U.S. to conduct international trade on his or his company’s own behalf.
-In addition to the principal of the organization, key foreign national employees are also eligible for entry to work for the company in the U.S. The principal visa holder’s spouse and under 21 year old children are also eligible to enter the U.S. to accompany the principal visa holder.
+In addition to the principal of the organization, key foreign national employees are also eligible for entry to work for the company in the U.S. The principal visa holder’s spouse and under 21 year old children are also eligible to enter the U.S. to accompany the principal temporary business visa holder.

 For a list of countries with which the U.S. established a qualifying treaty of commerce and navigation – click here to see U.S. Department of State’s Treaty Countries.